 The OverDrive app is compatible with native screen readers for Android, iOS, and Windows 8/10

-OverDrive for Android, iOS (iPhone/iPad/iPod touch), and Windows 8/10 is compatible with most accessibility programs and apps (including native ones like Android Accessibility Suite, VoiceOver for iOS, and Narrator for Windows).
+The OverDrive app for Android, iOS (iPhone/iPad/iPod touch), and Windows 8/10 is compatible with most accessibility programs and apps (including native ones like Android Accessibility Suite, VoiceOver for iOS, and Narrator for Windows).
 You can use these screen readers to navigate the app, browse for content, and listen to audiobooks.

 Most screen readers will also read the text of an ebook, but this isn't fully supported and may not function ideally.